ON THIS PAGE: You will learn about the different treatments doctors use for people with a pituitary gland tumor. Use the menu to see other pages.

 Your care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.

 Learn more about making treatment decisions.

 Active surveillance is an option for some people with a pituitary gland tumor who have no symptoms from the tumor and have hormones that work normally.
 This approach can also be called watchful waiting.
 During active surveillance, the patient is monitored closely with periodic examinations and tests, to watch for signs of tumor growth or progression.
 Treatment would begin only if the tumor started causing symptoms.

 About 95% of surgeries to remove pituitary gland tumors are done by the transsphenoidal route.
 That means going through the nasal passage and along the septum that separates the 2 nostrils.
-Then the surgeon goes through the sphenoid sinus cavity located deep above the back of the throat to the pituitary gland immediately behind it.
+Then the neurosurgeon goes through the sphenoid sinus cavity located deep above the back of the throat to the pituitary gland immediately behind it.
 The rest are done through an opening in the skull called a craniotomy.
-This can be done using a microscope or an endoscope, which is a long flexible tube, or both, so the surgeon can see the tumor.
+This can be done using a microscope or an endoscope, which is a long flexible tube, or both, so the neurosurgeon can see the tumor.